rramur/dockers/README.md

 # dockers
 Docker Files

-This repository will have docker files for multiple platforms
+This repository will have docker files for go